jetbrains-academy/keddit/Keddit/Observable/task.md

 -----

 Complete the `getNews()` functions in `NewsManager.kt` to create and return `Observable`, that will generate news for subscriber (will be added in the next task).

-You should declare an implementation of `Observable`.
-You should also invoke the `create` method of the `Observable` in the lower placeholder.
+<div class='hint'>You should declare an implementation of Observable.</div>
+<div class='hint'>You should also invoke the create method of the Observable in the lower placeholder.</div>